-As a Japanese taxpayer, an onshore shareholder will be taxed at a blended national and local tax rate of approximately 34% on any income, including any distributions from the TMK.
+As a Japanese taxpayer, an onshore shareholder will be taxed at a blended national and local tax rate of approximately 35% on any income, including any distributions from the TMK.
 On the other hand, dividends to offshore investors will generally be subject to 20.42% withholding tax which may be reduced under applicable tax treaty depending on the ultimate investors in the TMK.

-In the case where an offshore investor is a Singapore tax resident company, the following withholding tax rates are applicable:
+In the case where an offshore investor is a Singapore tax resident company, provided that certain conditions are satisfied, the withholding tax rates under the tax treaty may become available as follows:

-- 5% for dividends made to an affiliate that has held more than 25% of the voting interests in the TMK throughout the six-month period prior to the dividend; and - 15% in all other cases.
+- 5% for dividends made to the beneficial owner that has held more than 25% of the voting interests in the TMK throughout the six-month period prior to the dividend; - 15% in all other cases.

-Advantages and Disadvantages of the TMK Structure
+Advantages and disadvantages of the TMK structure